neelsmith/bio114/docs/techprereqs/index.md

 One theme of our work will be that we don't do computational work without designing a way to test, so

-on Friday, April 8, we will have a drop-in session where you can [test that your personal machine is ready to go](../tuneup/) for all three workshop sessions.
+We will devote one class session to [testing that your personal machine is ready to go](../tuneup/) for all of our hands-on exercises.